Kisutora/KisuTweaks/README.md

 	- Decreased cooldown from **4min** to **1min**

  # Tribal Stage

- ### General:
+ ## 🖊️General
 - Removed hunger drain
 - >📝One less thing to worry about.
-Lets you focus on more important things, like trying out the new improved abilities!
 - Decreased chieftain respawn time from **90s** to **60s**
 - Decreased baby grow time from **60s** to **30s**

-### Consequence:
+## 🪬Consequence
->📝Reduced cooldowns and massive range buffs.
+>⏱️Reduced cooldowns and massive range buffs.
 Let your consequence abilities shine!
 - 🟢**Refreshing Storm**
 	- Increased range from **20m** to **60m**
 	- Decreased cooldown from **5min** to **2min**